tomwillow/SmartCharsetConverter/README-en.md

 v0.9.2 Support Win7 x64 OS.
 Compiles into a single exe file.

+v0.9.3 [Issue 14]Change the Chinese character "未知" to "Unknown" when the charset is not detected.
+Fix the issue where error characters during charset detection in "no filtering" mode cause an "UCNV error," preventing files from being added.

 # Build

 1. Confirm the compilation environment: win10+ x64, Visual Studio 2019+, cmake.